onisawa/Simple-Todo/README.md

 ## (Thought Process of how to run the project) Why do we need to copy `.env.example`?
 Why not just clone the project and run?
 This is because `.env` always contains sensitive data, so we need to ignore it from git and let it stay on the local machine (server).

-## View the video that explains how it works and the thought process behind it [here](https://drive.google.com/file/d/1zRW7u-EcIDIPcB-MsSSZmTpUzERiAefl/view?usp=sharing) (Thai language).
+## View the video that explains how it works and the thought process behind it [here](https://drive.google.com/file/d/1zRW7u-EcIDIPcB-MsSSZmTpUzERiAefl/view?usp=sharing) (Thai language) [Old version].